openthread/ot-reference-release/README.md

 `OTBR_RCP_BUS` sets the RCP hardware interface type of Spinel on otbr-agent.
 If this variable is not specified, the interface type is set to `UART` by default.

+`OTBR_AGENT_OPTS` sets the otbr-agent's arguments.
+If this variable is not specified, the otbr-agent's argument is set to
+`-I wpan0 -B eth0 "spinel+hdlc+uart:///dev/ttyACM0" trel://eth0` by default.

 For example, if you are in China and want to flash the built image to an SD card: